d-rep-lab/3dp-singlewire-sensing/README.md

 About
 -----
 * Source code of a computational design pipeline to generate a 3D Printed Object with capacitive touchpoints using single-wire sensing
   - The pipeline is introduced in "Computational Design and Single-Wire Sensing of 3D Printed Objects with Integrated Capacitive Touchpoints", S. Sandra Bae, Takanori Fujiwara, Ellen Yi-Luen Do, Danielle Albers Szafir, and Michael L. Rivera.
-Proc.
+In Proc.
 SCF, 2025 (forthcoming).
   - This pipeline is extended from the one in **["A Computational Design Pipeline to Fabricate Sensing Network Physicalizations"](https://arxiv.org/abs/2308.04714)**, S. Sandra Bae, Takanori Fujiwara, Anders Ynnerman, Ellen Yi-Luen Do, Michael L. Rivera, and Danielle Albers Szafir.
 IEEE Transactions on Visualization and Computer Graphics, vol. 30, no. 1, pp. 913-923, Jan.
 2024.
 [Related source code.](https://github.com/takanori-fujiwara/sensing-network)

 * Links: